-If the Order$ parameter is present, the Where$ parameter must be present.
+If the Order parameter is present, the Where parameter must be present.
 If you want to return all rows, just set Where$ = ""

-Sql.query.length <Length_nvar>, <Cursor_nvar>
+Sql.query.length <length_nvar>, <cursor_nvar>

-Report the number of records returned by a previous Query command, Given the Cursor returned by a Query, the command writes the number of records into <Length_nvar>.
+Report the number of records returned by a previous Query command, Given the Cursor returned by a Query, the command writes the number of records into <length_nvar>.
 This command cannot be used after all of the data has been read.